Albertina Walker

-Albertina Walker (August 29, 1929 – October 8, 2010) was an American gospel singer, songwriter, actress, and humanitarian.
+Albertina Walker (August 29, 1929 – October 8, 2010) was an American gospel singer, songwriter and humanitarian.

 Early years

 Walker was born in Chicago, Illinois, to Ruben and Camilla Coleman Walker.
 Her mother was born in Houston County, Georgia, and her father in Bibb County, Georgia.
 They moved to Chicago between 1917 and 1920 where they lived out their lives.
 Albertina had four siblings born in Bibb County and four born in Chicago.
-Albertina began singing in the youth choir at the West Point Baptist Church at an early age, and joined several Gospel groups thereafter, including Pete Williams Singers, The Willie Webb Singers and the Robert Anderson Singers.
+Albertina began singing in the youth choir at the West Point Baptist Church at an early age, and joined several Gospel groups thereafter, including the Pete Williams Singers, the Willie Webb Singers, and the Robert Anderson Singers.

 Albertina was greatly influenced by Mahalia Jackson, her friend and confidante, whom Jackson took on the road when Albertina was just a teenager.
 "Mahalia used to kid me.
-She'd say, 'Girl, you need to go sing by yourself,'" recalled Walker in a 2010 Washington Post interview.
-Albertina Walker did just that.
+She'd say, 'Girl, you need to go sing by yourself'", recalled Walker in a 2010 Washington Post interview.
+Walker did just that.
 In 1951, she formed the group called The Caravans.
 She was popularly referred to as the "Queen of Gospel Music", initially by such notables as the late Reverend James Cleveland and Rev. Jesse L. Jackson, Sr, for her outstanding achievements within the genre after the death of Mahalia Jackson in 1972.